soucarloshenrrique/project02/README.md

 ## Description
 This project is an interactive football quiz that allows users to test and expand their knowledge about the most popular sport in the world.
 The quiz covers a variety of topics, including historical records, famous players, and significant events from football competitions.

+## Resources

+- **Friendly Interface**: The user interface is clean and intuitive, making the quiz easy to navigate and use for users of all ages.

+- **Interactive Answer**: The quiz offers immediate feedback after each answer, indicating whether the user got it right or wrong and providing the correct answer.

+- **Viewer Counter**: A unique feature that shows the number of people currently "watching" the quiz, increasing the feeling of competition and engagement.

+- **Visual Aesthetics**: Uses colors and visual styles that are pleasing and keep users engaged.

 ## Technologies Used
 - **HTML5**: For the basic structure of the quiz.
 - **CSS3**: For styling and responsive layouts.
 - **JavaScript**: For interactive quiz logic.

+### Project Structure
+## HTML
+The index.html file includes the entire basic structure of the quiz, with clearly marked divisions for:

+- **Initial** popup for entering the user name.
+- **Question** container that becomes visible after starting the game.
+- **Buttons** to start the quiz and for the next question.

 ## File Structure
 - `index.html`: The main page of the quiz.